Ezian/hex-chronicle/README.md

             - SO
 alt: Some Text # this text will be printed in the hex if there is no icon.
 It should be short.
 icon: fortin # An icon will be placed on the hexagon.
 No alt text will be added
+roads:
+    - SO SE # To draw some roads on the polygon, from a side to another, or from the center to a side
+rivers:
+    - N S # To draw some rivers on the polygon, from a side to another, or from the center to a side
 ---
 ```